Actyx/chat/README.md

 Detect circular dependencies.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-## Design

-Design conventions:

-### Containers

-A Container is a React component that does data fetching, runs business logic, and then renders its corresponding sub-component.

-A Container does:

-- Have access to Pond and get state of one or multiple Fishes
-- Pass data to business logic which if valid in return will emit events to Pond
-- Dispatch UI actions to change the global UI state
-- Access global UI state which can be passed to the business logic or it sub-component
-- Render related sub-component
-- Handle callbacks for its sub-component

-A container does not:

-- Contain any UI styling
-- Contain any view logic

-Only a Container can have access to Pond, Fish state, and business logic.
-A Container can be placed anywhere in the components tree and should be self-contained.

-There is a separation between state for UI and state for Fishes, components down in the tree can change the UI global state using a convenient hook `useContext(DispatchContextUI)`, so changes to a Fish state is done only via callback to the Container by emitting events to Pond.

-## Presentational components

-A Presentational component is concerned with how things look and view logic.
-It could visualize the global UI state and Dispatch actions to change it.
-It does no access directly Fish state or emits events to Pond directly, it can do that indirectly via props and callback to a corresponding Container.

 ## Folder structure

 - src/business-logic: Contains all Fishes and related business logic

 - src/business-logic/example-fish/logic: Contains business logic for a specific Fish, can emit events to the Pond

-- src/business-logic/example-fish/logic/logic-types.ts: Contains types related to the result of the business logic

 - src/business-logic/example-fish/events.ts: Utility functions to create events and to send them to Pond, they do not contain any business logic